Tag Archive for: New Construction in Grand Junction CO

 What I learned in my first three months

 Living in Grand Junction has been a better experience than my wife and I expected.
-There are lots of things to do in Grand Junction, Colorado that’s for sure!
-I want to share some things we’ve learned.
-They might help you, should you decide to live in Grand Junction, Palisade, Fruita or anywhere in Mesa County.
-Let me know what you think!
-Text/Call me anytime with your questions or share your story with me.
-612-306-9558.
+There are so many things to do in Grand Junction, Colorado, that’s for sure!
+I want to share some of what we’ve learned.
+I hope you find it helpful if you’re considering living in Grand Junction, Palisade, Fruita, or anywhere in Mesa County.

 We moved from a suburban area with a population of 100,000+.
 It was a 20-minute drive to the mall with major department stores, or 10-15 minutes to closer cities that served most of our needs.
 However, living in Grand Junction is saving us money on gas.
 Where we are located, going to Target, the grocery store or the mall is under a 2-mile drive.
 Getting to Main Street downtown takes 10 minutes.
 Because everything is so close, we are spending way less on gas for everyday services.
 That was a surprise.